The insider advice on this page is from Wendy’s Trusted Travel Expert for Nepal: Antonia Neubauer of Myths and Mountains.

-Everest Base Camp.
-Hiking the base camp trek to Kala Pattar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others—is definitely worth the effort.
-Base Camp, however, is lower, about 17,598 feet, and Everest is not even visible from the camp.
+Hiking to Everest Base Camp is overrated.
+Trekking the additional route from base camp to Kala Pattar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others—is definitely worth the effort.
+Base Camp itself, however, is lower, about 17,598 feet, and views of Everest are not as dramatic.
 If you want to see where climbers begin their summit attempt and tell people you’ve been there, that’s fine, but the place is not as striking as Kala Pattar.

 The charming hill station of Bandipur used to be a major town on the salt trade route from Tibet to India.
 When the Kathmandu-Pokhara highway was constructed, Bandipar was bypassed and it fell into decay; it was recently rebuilt with the old Newari-style architecture.
 No cars are allowed in the main streets, so it’s a pleasure to explore on foot, and there are several charming hotels, good mountain views on clear days, villagers on the streets playing their version of Parchesi, and interesting walks to neighboring villages.
 A few days here to rest, look out at the mountains, explore villages, and just chill out is well worthwhile.